A Step-by-Step Guide to Get Your Pool Summer-Ready

 Run the Filter

-Circulate the water continuously for at least 24 hours after shocking.
-This helps distribute chemicals evenly and clears out any remaining debris.
+Run the pump continuously for at least 24 hours after shocking.
+That spreads the chemicals evenly and clears out whatever debris is left.

 Final Preparation